 Since 1988, JAPONICA PARTNERS has built our track record by creating transformational investments with low risk high return.

-Japonica's transformational investments are built upon Japonica’s Delta Investment Framework, which creates low risk high return investments.
+Japonica's transformational investments have three building blocks: discover systemic misconceptions, discover a massive undervaluation, and create extraordinary value.
 For internal management purposes, Japonica measures its investment track record according to the best practice Global Investment Performance Standards (GIPS).
 Japonica is not a fund and does not provide investment advice.

-Greek Government Bonds: One of largest private owners of Greek government bonds (GGBs), improved Greek government public financial management and launched a €2.8 billion Dutch auction for GGBs.
+Greek Government Bonds: One of the largest private owners of Greek government bonds (GGBs), improved Greek government public financial management and launched a $3.8 billion (€2.9 billion) unmodified Dutch auction tender offer for select GGBs.
 An 8.9x multiple on capital invested at exit (4.3x initial capital) and 35% IRR after about 5 years with no leverage.

 Sunbeam-Oster Company: Majority stockholder and assumed key C-level executive positions (chairman, CEO, and CFO), lead the US$1.5 billion turnaround of Fortune 300 Sunbeam-Oster Company.
 A 5.9x investment multiple and 104% IRR in 3 years with investment grade corporate leverage.

-CNW Corp: Largest private stockholder in one of the biggest railroad holding companies in North America, CNW Corp., commenced US$1.6 billion white knight tender offer and full board proxy to maximize shareholder value.
+CNW Corp: Largest stockholder in one of the biggest railroad holding companies in North America, CNW Corp., commenced US$1.6 billion white knight tender offer and full board proxy to maximize shareholder value.
 A 2.2x investment multiple and 57% IRR in 1.5 years with no leverage.